siri-rouser/geo-mapper-YQ/README.md

 ## Input/Output
 - **Input** message must be a `SaeMessage`.
 The geo-mapping is done on each `Detection` message within.
 If there are no `Detection` messages, the processing is effectively a no-op.
 - **Output** is the input `SaeMessage` with geo-coordinates added to every `Detection`.
 All other fields are preserved.

+Note for myself: Now you are working on autocamgeomapping branch on the forked repo, and this branch is based on a fetched/merged version of the upstream remote repo. when I finished this branch, i can go to florian's repo to ask for a pull request.